mohan2020/w2hsite/site/content/team/index.md

       bgpic: /img/bg/photo6.jpg
       pic: /img/team/mcgrogan.jpg
       text: >
         Kyle McGrogan is a software developer for the Way to Health team.
 In this role, he works to maintain and improve the platform through the use and adoption of best practices and interesting technologies.
-He has a bachelor’s degree in software engineering from Shippensburg University of Pennsylvania, and has worked for multiple organizations in the healthcare space.
+He has a bachelors degree in software engineering from Shippensburg University of Pennsylvania, and has worked for multiple organizations in the healthcare space.
     - name: Benjamin Rosenbach
       title: Software Developer
-      twitter:
+      twitter: FreshRegular
-      linkedin:
+      linkedin: ben-rosenbach-533b80a
       bgpic: /img/bg/photo7.jpg
       pic: /img/team/rosenbach.jpg
       text: >
-        Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Praesent nec ipsum ut urna sollicitudin placerat.
-Donec at ante ac massa scelerisque ultricies.
-Nam sodales faucibus pretium.
-Suspendisse sit amet tortor vitae leo congue dictum.
-Sed aliquet, metus at finibus venenatis, nulla lectus maximus purus, vel suscipit massa orci eu orci.
-Curabitur accumsan nisi et erat pulvinar pulvinar.
-Suspendisse sodales, turpis eu pharetra laoreet, ante diam tempus augue, nec convallis est sem nec justo.
+        Ben is a software engineer with a particular passion for web development.
+He believes it presents the greatest opportunity for new and unique ways of interaction with users.
+He feels that he is at his dream job because he's constantly challenged to be as creative as possible and also given an opportunity to explore new technologies.
+He has a bachelors degree in Computer Software Engineering from Drexel University ans has worked with multiple organizations in the software development and engineering space.
 implementation:
   member:
     - name: Devon Taylor
       title: Research Operations
-      twitter:
+      twitter: devonhtaylor
-      linkedin:
+      linkedin: devon-taylor-mph-43b8177a
       bgpic: /img/bg/photo9.jpg
       pic: /img/team/taylor.jpg
       text: >